BeauPrime/BeauRoutine/README.md

     // Both debug messages will be logged. yield return Routine.Combine( Operation1(), Operation2() );

-    // This will only the Operation1 debug message. yield return Routine.Race( Operation1(), Operation2() );
+    // This will only log the Operation1 debug message. yield return Routine.Race( Operation1(), Operation2() );
 }